What's the difference between taking a customer satisfaction survey immediately and taking a survey more than 24 hours after an experience?

 Americans are on mobile apps more than they watch television.

 Roughly 90% of our mobile time is spent on apps.

 Don't try to pin all of this on the Millennials either.
 People over 55 are using cell phones at astonishing rates, and the numbers are climbing.
 Chances are, your parents and grandparents are on social media right now!

 How can this information benefit you?
 Most likely, your customers are a good representation of these statistics.
 For instance, the last time you went out to dinner, what was everyone looking at while they waited for their entrées?
 I can tell you it wasn't their laptops!
 So, let's use some of that phone time to get the feedback your company needs.

 Want to find out how to get effective customer feedback?
-Get your free eBook below!
+Click on the image below!